 I took the one less traveled by,

 -- Robert Frost

-While we cannot give every member of the faculty and staff an in-depth understanding of the state, we can offer a program that takes 24 faculty and staff members who have been employed for at least one year but less than seven years at North Carolina State University, on a one-day personalized bus tour of a regional community in North Carolina.
+While we cannot give every member of the faculty and staff an in-depth understanding of the state, we can offer a program that takes 24 faculty and staff members who have been employed for at least one year but less than seven years at North Carolina State University, on a personalized bus tour of a regional community in North Carolina.